pallets-eco/flask-security/docs/configuration.rst

     Default: ``True``.
 .. py:data:: SECURITY_TWO_FACTOR_LOGIN_VALIDITY

-    Specifies the expiration of the two factor validity cookie and verification of the token.
+    Specifies the expiration of the two-factor validity cookie and verification of the token.

     Default: ``"30 Days"``.

 .. py:data:: SECURITY_TWO_FACTOR_VALIDITY_COOKIE

-    A dictionary containing the parameters of the two factor validity cookie.
+    A dictionary containing the parameters of the two-factor validity cookie.
     The complete set of parameters is described in Flask's `set_cookie`_ documentation.

     Default: ``{'httponly': True, 'secure': False, 'samesite': None}``.